 The Plan is a health maintenance organization (HMO), licensed in the state of Ohio, that provides comprehensive health care services to Medicaid enrollees under contracts with the Ohio Department of Medicaid (ODM) and Medicare enrollees under its contract with the Centers for Medicare and Medicaid Services (CMS) in exchange for monthly interim payments.
-The Plan may terminate the Medicaid contract with a 240-day written notice of intent.
+In order to terminate the Medicaid contract, the Plan must provide written notice to be received by ODM at least 240 calendar days in advance of the termination or renewal date.
 The Plan participates in the Medicare-Medicaid Plans (MMP), CMS's demonstration programs to integrate Medicare and Medicaid services for dual-eligible individuals.
 The plan also serves individuals through the state's Marketplace.
 In some instances, the Marketplace allows individuals to purchase health insurance that is federally subsidized.
-Such contracts represent the majority of the Plan's source of premium income for the years ended December 31, 2018 and 2017.
+Such contracts represent the majority of the Plan's source of premium income for the years ended December 31, 2019 and 2018.